wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 such as opened files, need to be "redone" after the snapshot is restored (dubbed "reestablish the I/O"), due to the fact that I/O operations also depend on the state of external entities or devices that are not included in the snapshot.

+Catalyzer consists of a set of patches that fix the issues with snapshotting discussed above.
+Catalyzer is based on a lightweight VMM, and adopts the snapshotting approach for saving and restoring the memory and contextual states of a serverless execution.
+As in previous snapshotting approaches, snapshots are generated and stored to persistent storage as file objects.
+Metadata such as OS internal states are stored separately as metadata, and needs to be restored after loading the snapshot image (although the paper does not discuss why this is necessary).
+Later instances of the VMM can simply map the file into its own address space with mmap(), and then work on this snapshot as its main memory image.

+The first contribution of the paper, namely overlay memory, optimizes on image sharing when multiple VMM instances work on the same snapshot image.
+According to isolation rule, and also to protect the integrity of the snapshot image, all modifications to the snapshot image must not be reflected on the image itself, but instead, should be applied to a newly allocated page belonging to the VMM instance that issues the access.